TyckoLab/CloudASM/README.md

 | gm12878 | gs://encode-wgbs/gm12878/ENCFF798RSS.fastq.gz | L01 | R1 | gm12878_L01.R1.fastq |
 | gm12878 | gs://encode-wgbs/gm12878/ENCFF851HAT.fastq.gz | L02 | R2 | gm12878_L02.R2.fastq |

-Do not change the titles of the columns of this CSV file.

 ## Re-run failed jobs

 If you use preemptible machines, they may be taken back by GCP before the job ends.
 If this is the case, then you need to re-run the tasks that could not be completed before the termination of the preemptible machines executing them.
 The code below will enable you to create a new TSV of all the tasks that could not complete on time.
+In the code below you need to replace the variables `TASK`, `JOB-ID`, and `USER`.

 ```
 JOB="TASK"